-Why are the dates of the festival moving?
+Why were the dates of the festival moving?

 There are several reasons.

-- Moving to late July and early August, which is six weeks later than our original dates in June, allows more time for people to get vaccinations.
+- Moving to late July and early August, which was six weeks later than our original dates in June, would allow more time for people to get vaccinations.

-- It gives us the additional time we need to plan.
+- It would give us additional time to plan.
 Typically by this time of the year we have our lineup almost complete, many headliner tickets have already been put on sale, and a range of key logistics are in place.
 With the pandemic uncertainty, we have been unable to accomplish these key processes.

-- This time slot will allow us optimal use of RIT’s space since it will be in-between semesters.
+- This time slot would allow us optimal use of RIT’s space since it will be in between semesters.